MovingBlocks/Terasology/README.markdown

 * [Breathing](https://github.com/Terasology/Breathing) - without this you can't breathe!
 But you also don't need to.
 Enable it to drown properly in water (or not!)
 * [CakeLie](https://github.com/Terasology/CakeLie) - the cake may be a lie, but these cake and candy blocks are delicious!
 * [Caves](https://github.com/Terasology/Caves) - a cave generation module (actually an ore vein generator placing air veins!) based on CustomOreGen
-* [ChangingBlocks](https://github.com/Terasology/ChangingBlocks) - allows blocks that change over time (like crops that grow - which will happen if you also enable Crops)
+* [ChangingBlocks](https://github.com/Terasology/ChangingBlocks) - allows blocks to change over time (such as switching to a more dusty / worn looking block after x amount of days)
+* [CheatsForAll](https://github.com/Terasology/CheatsForAll) - if enabled on a server allows the use of `cheat` commands for any player connected without any additional admin setup
 * [ChrisVolume1OST](https://github.com/Terasology/ChrisVolume1OST) - official game soundtrack by Chris Köbke - volume 1
 * [ChrisVolume2OST](https://github.com/Terasology/ChrisVolume2OST) - official game soundtrack by Chris Köbke - volume 2
 * [Cities](https://github.com/Terasology/Cities) - procedural city placer and plot organizer, also places roads to connect cities
 * [ClimateConditions](https://github.com/Terasology/ClimateConditions) - A library module for managing temperature, humidity, and other climate factors
 * [CommonWorld](https://github.com/Terasology/CommonWorld) - general world generation utility module
+* [ComputerMonitors](https://github.com/Terasology/ComputerMonitors) - allows for the creation of functional multi-block monitors in-game - ModularComputers puts them to work!
 * [CopperAndBronze](https://github.com/Terasology/CopperAndBronze) - another era for throughout the ages, this time copper and bronze (comes after wood and stone)
 * Core - mandatory content needed for normal game launch
 * CoreSampleGameplay - gameplay front for Core - allows modules to depend on Core without the default starting inventory